shaharkazaz/vscode-git-merger/README.md

 # Installation

 First, you will need to [install Visual Studio Code](https://code.visualstudio.com/download).
-Once you have vscode installed access the marketplace and install "Git Merger" extension.
+Once you have vscode installed access the marketplace and install "Git Merger" or launch the VScode quick open (Cmd+p | Ctrl+p) and run `ext install git-merger`

 # Commands
-The extension commands that can be accessed from the command pallet (Cmd+Shift+P or Ctrl+Shift+P):
+The extension commands that can be accessed from the command pallet (Cmd+Shift+P | Ctrl+Shift+P):

 * ```GitMerger: Merge From``` - Merge branch into working branch (write ```mf``` or ```gmf``` for short).
 * ```GitMerger: Abort Merge``` - Abort merge.